The different types of aerial work platforms.

 This lift helps to access very high grounds.
 Its work platform is on a long straight arm that is mounted on a movable turntable.
 Telescopic boom lifts are useful when it comes to window washing, electrical repair activities, and other maintenance jobs that take place on elevated platforms.

 Scissor lifts only move vertically.
 This is possible by applying pressure to the outside lowest supports, which elongates the crossing patterns and propels the lift vertically.
 Of all the other lifts, the scissor lift is the least popular since they have to be underneath themselves to operate and thus cannot reach high heights.
 For this reason, scissor lifts are conventional in indoor maintenance tasks and painting.

 Aerial lifts are a popular choice when working on elevated grounds.
 Although there is a close resemblance of this lift to the boom and scissor lift, initially, aerial lifts were designed to drive to outdoor jobs to access the electrical line and trees.

 Aerial platform safety

 Safety is key when operating any aerial platform.
 Massive training is ideal before a businessperson hires a person to operate the lifts.
-Ensure that you see their licenses and credentials that for sure indicate that the person is qualified to run this equipment.
+Ensure that you see their licenses and credentials that indicate that the person is qualified to run this equipment.
 Also, it is good that you take the person on a test and assess his experience practically.
-Offering time to time training to your employees will be great to keep them knowledgeable about this equipment.
+Offering time-to-time training to your employees will be great to keep them knowledgeable about this equipment.